Statistical Decoding 2.0: Reducing Decoding to LPN: Reduction to LPN and the Associated Algorithm

-Strictly speaking, the corresponding random variables are not independent, however we have performed extensive simulations showing that indeed decoding the corresponding code behaves similarly to this model.
-Some experiments with the programs that have been used for running them can be found on \url{https://github.com/tillich/RLPNdecoding}.
-Note that similar heuristics are also used to analyze a related lattice decoder making use of short dual lattice vectors (they are called dual attacks in the literature).
+Strictly speaking, the corresponding random variables are not independent. {However, note that similar heuristics are also used to analyze a related lattice decoder making use of short dual lattice vectors (they are called dual attacks in the literature).
+We will discuss this assumption in more depth in Subsection \ref{ss:assumption}.
+Assumption \ref{ass:LPN} models the LPN noise as a binary symmetric channel BSC$(\frac{1- \varepsilon}{2})$ of crossover probability $\frac{1- \varepsilon}{2}$.
+A straightforward application of Theorem \ref{th:caplinearcodes} together with the fact that the capacity of a binary symmetric BSC$(\frac{1- \varepsilon}{2})$ is $1-h\left( \frac{1- \varepsilon}{2}\right)=\Omega(\varepsilon^2)$ implies}

 \begin{fact} With Assumption \ref{ass:LPN}, the number $N$ of LPN samples is such that $s/N = O(\varepsilon^2)$ for a small enough constant in the $O$, performing maximum-likelihood decoding of the corresponding $[N,s]$ binary code recovers the secret $\ev_\sP$ with probability $1-o(1)$. \end{fact}